salcc/QuantumTransformers/README.md

 ## Installation instructions

-Create a [Conda](https://conda.io) environment called `quantum-transformers` and install the required packages:
+Run the following command to create a [Conda](https://conda.io) environment called `quantum-transformers` and install the required packages:

 ```
 conda env create -f environment.yml
 ```

+Note that the project is still under active development.